Spring Lawn Care Tips in Minnesota

 • If you compost your weeds, let them dry out or put them on a hot compost pile for a couple weeks.
 You worked very hard to defeat those weeds, don’t give them an easy way to sneak back into your territory.

-When to Mow Your Minnesota Lawn in Spring
+When To Mow Your Minnesota Lawn in Spring

 Your lawn should be at least 3 to 4 inches long before mowing for the first time of the season and you shouldn’t mow more than a third of its length.
 The best time for the first mow of the season is usually in late April, according to the University of Minnesota.